ccnmtl/case-consortium/content/case/case_68.md

   \ local media markets, and the options for community outreach.This is a FREE, contributed\
   \ case.Epilogue, Teaching NoteTopics: local journalism; media business; digital\
   \ media"
-"epologue": "Long Beach Post Epilogue.pdf" "faculty_notes": ""
+"epilogue": "Long Beach Post Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "68"